Shred Optics: Contrast Boosting Lens

 In 2016, Shred introduced its Contrast Boosting Lens (CBL) technology to enhance clarity and contrast.
 Featured in the brand’s goggles and sunglasses, these lenses use a variety of tinted dyes that are tailored to the prevailing light conditions and activities for which the goggles or sunglasses are designed.

 ShredWide

-ShredWide is a goggle lens and frame design principle that reduces field of vision restrictions in products designed for skiers, bikers and snowboarders.
+ShredWide is a goggle lens and frame design principle that reduces the field of vision restrictions in products designed for skiers, bikers and snowboarders.
 By offering a larger field of vision, this design aims to enhance safety and performance.
 Shred emphasized this larger field of vision beginning with its initial goggle collection.

 NoDistortion

 Shred’s patented NoDistortion technology uses a semi-permeable valve to equalize the pressure between a goggle’s dual lens chamber and the current atmospheric conditions.
 This eliminates optical distortion while preventing moisture from entering the goggles’ lens chamber.
 Shred introduced its NoDistortion technology in 2011.